kurokobo/psdify/Docs/docs/cmdlets/Remove-DifyModel.md

 ## DESCRIPTION

 The `Remove-DifyModel` cmdlet allows you to delete models from the workspace.
 It supports both predefined models (removed by provider) and customizable models (removed by model name and type).

-The cmdlet uses the `ShouldProcess` feature to confirm the deletion of models, providing safety prompts for potentially impactful actions.
+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES